 - 2.19.1 If for certain periods the amount of reportable property cannot be ascertained from the books and records of the Holder, projection techniques may be used to determine the reportable amounts for such periods.
-Such determination shall be made by first examining records during periods in which records exist to establish a "base period" of data from which statistical inferences can be made for periods in which records are incomplete or do not exist.
-To the extent permitted by law, names and addresses identified in the base period shall not be used to determine which state has the priority claim to the abandoned property estimated to be due over periods where records of owners' addresses do not exist. - 2.19.2 All sampling, projection and estimation techniques used by the auditor to determine unclaimed property due to Delaware shall be a method approved by Delaware prior to use.
-The auditor may suggest or the State may request, guidance necessary for the State to make an informed decision as to which estimation technique would be most appropriate for the facts and circumstances at hand.
+Such determination shall be made by first examining records during periods in which records exist to establish a "Base Period" of data from which statistical inferences can be made for periods in which records are incomplete or do not exist.
+To the extent permitted by law, names and addresses identified in the Base Period shall not be used to determine which state has the priority claim to the abandoned property estimated to be due over periods where records of owners' addresses do not exist. - 2.19.2 All sampling, projection and estimation techniques used by the Auditor to determine unclaimed property due to the State shall be in a method approved by the State prior to use.
+The Auditor may suggest or the State may request, guidance necessary for the State to make an informed decision as to which estimation technique would be most appropriate for the facts and circumstances at hand.
 It is the intent of the State that any estimation methodologies used shall result in a reasonable representation of the unclaimed property potentially due for the estimated periods.
-The State will permit the Holder to comment on or suggest an alternative technique; however, the ultimate decision to employ a particular technique is at the sole discretion of the State.
-The Holder may challenge this decision at the close of the examination. - 2.19.3 The sole purpose of determining an estimated liability in a time period where records exist is for calculating an unclaimed property liability in years where records do not exist.
-The use of statistical sampling for estimation shall be used, therefore, where (a) prior approval is received by the State; and (b) records are not available and the names and address of rightful owners cannot be identified.
+The State shall permit the Holder to comment on or suggest an alternative technique; however, the ultimate decision to employ a particular technique is at the sole discretion of the State.
+The Holder may challenge this decision at the close of the examination.